All Episodes

 You know, isn't that pretty amazing?

-No, I mean, they they they only do that for the left, because again, you know, when ninety-five percent of the media is a surrogate for liberal policies and for the liberal agenda, it just makes it a little bit difficult.
+No, I mean, they only do that for the left, because, again, when 95% of the media is a surrogate for liberal policies and for the liberal agenda, it just makes it a little bit difficult.

 They have to try to create controversy where one doesn't exist.